• Academic Accommodation

 • Mobility Impairments

-Accommodation Differences between High School and College
+Accommodation Differences between High School & College

-Elementary and High Schools
+Elementary & High Schools

 • Guided by Education Act and Bill 82

-• Accommodations are made based on IPRC, IEP and Transition Plans
+• Accommodations are made based on IPRC, IEP, and Transition Plans

-Colleges and Universities
+Colleges & Universities

 • Accommodations are made for what is a documented disability